King Benjamin: Textual emendations

 The edits to Mosiah 21:28 and Ether 4:1 likely happened because of uncertainty about the timeline of events in the Book of Mormon.
-When Benjamin passes the throne on to Mosiah, Mormon states that Benjamin lives three more years before dying and then narrates the departure of Ammon's expedition, giving the impression Benjamin is already dead when Ammon leaves, thus prompting the 1837 emendation so Ammon refers to the living Mosiah instead.
-Additionally, after meeting Ammon, Limhi brings 24 Jaredite plates to Zarahemla to be translated by Benjamin's son Mosiah; if Ether 4:1 refers to these records, a rendering of Benjamin seems like a contradiction, as Benjamin would have to be alive to receive them, and earlier the Book of Mormon had narrated it was Mosiah who received and translated the records, not Benjamin.
+After King Benjamin passes the throne on to his son King Mosiah II, the Prophet Mormon records that Benjamin lived for three more years before dying; Mormon then subsequently narrates the departure of Ammon's expedition, suggesting that Benjamin has already died prior to Ammon's departure, thus prompting the 1837 emendation for Ammon to instead refer to King Mosiah II, who is still alive.
+Additionally, after meeting Ammon during his expedition, King Limhi brings back twenty-four Jaredite plates to Zarahemla to be translated by King Mosiah II; if Ether 4:1 refers to these records, a rendering of Benjamin seems incorrect, as Benjamin was already noted as having died, and the Book of Mormon had earlier narrated that Mosiah received and translated the records, not Benjamin.

-Latter-day Saint author Hugh Nibley believed the Ether 4:1 emendation was "[p]robably not" necessary for coherence since a viable reading of the Book of Mormon could allow for the three years of Benjamin's remaining life to not have fully elapsed before Limhi brings his Jaredite plates to Zarahemla, and keeping charge of Jaredite records would be consistent with his character as a "life-long book-lover".
+Latter-day Saint author Hugh Nibley believed that the Ether 4:1 emendation was "[p]robably not" necessary for coherence, since a viable reading of the Book of Mormon could allow for the three years of King Benjamin's remaining life to have not yet fully elapsed before Ammon's expedition ended, and before King Limhi brings his Jaredite plates to Zarahemla.
+Nibley also notes that keeping charge of Jaredite records would be consistent with Benjamin's character as a "life-long book-lover".
 This also allows for Benjamin to be alive at the time of Mosiah 21:28.

-Alternatively, Ether 4:1 refers not to the Jaredite plates possessed by Limhi but to records that Benjamin had that were entirely different from those that Mosiah received, (Note: Religious education professors Daniel Sharp and Matthew Bowen argue that the records are explicitly different, as Ether 4:1 describes the writings of the Brother of Jared whereas the records that Limhi brings to Zarahemla are the writings of Ether.) allowing for Benjamin to be dead when Ammon tells Limhi about him and when Limhi brings the 24 Jaredite plates to Zarahemla.
+Alternatively, Ether 4:1 refers not to King Limhi's twenty-four Jaredite plates, but rather to Jaredite records that King Benjamin already possessed that were entirely different from those that Mosiah received: religious education professors Daniel Sharp and Matthew Bowen argue that the records are explicitly different, as Ether 4:1 describes the writings of the Brother of Jared, whereas the records that Limhi brings to Zarahemla are the writings of Ether.
+This allows for Benjamin to be dead when Ammon tells Limhi about him, and when Limhi brings the twenty-four Jaredite plates to Zarahemla.